-- 298 Being a principles-based standard, IFRS 17 does not provide application guidance about when the separation of insurance components may be required or not; therefore, entities will apply judgement and are expected to define the accounting in a way that reflects the economic substance. - 299 EFRAG understands that an agreed implementation practice is emerging to cope with this specific aspect of the Standard26.
+- therefore, entities will apply judgement and are expected to define the accounting in a way that reflects the economic substance. - 300 EFRAG understands that an agreed implementation practice is emerging to cope with this specific aspect of the Standard26.
 EFRAG considers that reflecting the substance of the contracts, which usually are the same as the legal form, would add to comparability among entities.